-Be sure the generator is as level as possible.

-- Remove OIL DIPSTICK (Figure 8) and wipe it dry with clean, lint-free cloth. - · Install and tighten oil dipstick then remove again. - Oil level should be at the dipstick "FULL" mark.
-If necessary, add oil to the "FULL" mark only.
-DO NOT FILL ABOVE THE "FULL" MARK. - · Install and tighten oil dipstick before operating the engine.
+- · Be sure the generator is as level as possible. - Remove oil dipstick and wipe dry with clean, lint-free cloth. - Install and tighten oil dipstick, then remove again. - Oil should be at dipstick FULL mark.
+If necessary, add the recommended oil to the FULL mark only.
+DO NOT OVERFILL ABOVE "FULL" MARK. - Install and tighten oil dipstick cap before operating the engine.

-NOTE: See "Engine Oil Requirements" on Page 13 for recommended oils.
+NOTE: See "Engine Oil Requirements" on Page 11 for recommended oils.